privacy-scaling-explorations/zkevm-specs/specs/opcode/54SLOAD_55SSTORE.md

 # SLOAD & SSTORE op code

-Disclaimer: this version of the sload/sstore sepc only corrsponds to [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929).
+Disclaimer: this version of the sload/sstore sepc only corresponds to [EIP-2929](https://eips.ethereum.org/EIPS/eip-2929).

 ## Variables definition